-You’ll receive your advance on a prepaid debit card, the Turbo Visa Debit Card, which will be mailed to you within five to 10 business days.
+You’ll receive your advance on a prepaid debit card, the Credit Karma Visa Debit Card, which will be mailed to you within five to 10 business days.
 However, Intuit will also email you your temporary card information within 48 hours of being approved by the IRS.

-Once your refund is processed by the IRS, the rest of your funds will be loaded onto your debit card — minus the advance you already received and your tax preparation fee.
+Once your refund is processed by the IRS, the rest of your funds will be deposited into a Credit Karma Money checking account — minus the advance you already received and your tax preparation fee.